duriel666/Batch-Scripts/README.md

-Batch scripts to do random stuff to files
+Batch scripts to do random stuff

 modified.bat - modified dates from filenames, example usage correct release dates for personal files in Plex.